 In the current health care environment, trainees, faculty, and staff are at increased risk for burnout and depression.
 Psychological, emotional, and physical well-being are critical in the development of the competent, caring, and resilient physician.
 Self-care is an important component of professionalism; it is also a skill that must be learned and nurtured in the context of other aspects of residency training.

-The Division of Geriatrics and Nutritional Science, in partnership with the Internal Medicine Core, BJH and WUSM, take on the responsibility of:
+The Division of Geriatrics and Nutritional Science, in partnership with Washington University School of Medicine’s Department of Medicine and Barnes-Jewish Hospital, take on the responsibility of:

 - enhancing the meaning that each physician trainee finds in the experience of being a physician, including protecting time with patients, minimizing non-physician obligations, providing administrative support, promoting progressive autonomy and flexibility, and enhancing professional relationships;

 - attending to scheduling, work intensity, and work compression that impacts well-being;

 - evaluating workplace safety data and addressing the safety of trainee, staff and faculty members;

 - establishing policies and programs that encourage optimal trainee, staff and faculty member well-being; and providing the opportunity to attend medical, mental health, and dental care appointments, including those scheduled during their working hours;